 Resource Description School website careers page The school will provide a webpage on the main website dedicated to the careers service.
 The webpage will highlight key events from the careers programme and display the school careers plan.
-Library The school has a well-stocked Library containing general and specific information about different types of occupations and an extensive collection of prospectuses for further and higher education.
 Noticeboard The Careers Noticeboard will be kept up to date by the Personal Development Team.
-Social media The school will use all their social media to keep all stakeholders up to date with relevant information.
+Social media The school will use all their social media to keep all stakeholders up to date with relevant information